openafs-contrib/afsbotcfg/README.md

 The following instructions describe how to use `pip` to install the buildbot master in a Python virtual environment.
-With sudo/root access, install Python3 and the development packages for it on the system to host the buildbot master.
+With sudo/root access, install Python3 and the development packages for it.

 Ensure TCP ports 9986 and 8011 are open.
 (These are the ports used during the transition.)
 Create a `buildbot` user on the system.
 The remaining steps to not require sudo access and should be run as the `buildbot` user.